acquia/blt/readme/local-development.md

 Acquia currently recommends the use of either:

-  * [Drupal VM](#using-drupal-vm-for-blt-generated-projects): An isolated virtual machine, built with Vagrant and Ansible.
+  * [Drupal VM](#using-drupal-vm-for-blt-generated-projects): an isolated virtual machine, built with Vagrant and Ansible
-  * [Acquia Dev Desktop](#using-acquia-dev-desktop-for-blt-generated-projects): A turn-key LAMP stack tailored specifically for Acquia-hosted Drupal sites.
+  * [Acquia Dev Desktop](#using-acquia-dev-desktop-for-blt-generated-projects): a turn-key LAMP stack tailored specifically for Acquia-hosted Drupal sites
   * [Alternative local development environments](http://blt.readthedocs.io/en/9.x/readme/local-development/#alternative-local-development-environments)

 No matter what local environment you choose to use, the following guidelines should be followed:

-  * In order to guarantee similar behavior, use Apache as your web server.
+  * In order to guarantee similar behavior, use Apache as your web server
-  * If your project is hosted on Acquia Cloud, please ensure to match [our software versions](https://docs.acquia.com/cloud/arch/tech-platform).
+  * If your project is hosted on Acquia Cloud, please ensure to match [our software versions](https://docs.acquia.com/cloud/arch/tech-platform)

 Acquia developers use [PHPStorm](http://www.jetbrains.com/phpstorm/) and recommend it for local development environments.
 Acquia has written [several articles](https://docs.acquia.com/site-search?search=phpstorm) on effectively using PHPStorm for Drupal development.